Somali Air Force: Developments in the 2020s

 In July 2023, Somalia received two Bell 412s from Italy.
 The aircraft will perform a variety of roles including troop transport, medical evacuation, and SAR.
 The aircraft was delivered as part of a larger shipment of weapons to boost Somalia's counter-insurgency capabilities in its efforts against Al-Shabaab.

-In December 2023, the Somali military began constructing an airbase in Wargaadhi, located in the Middle Shabelle region.
+In December 2023, the construction of an airbase in Wargaadhi, Middle Shabelle began.
 The project was confirmed during an official visit by the Chief of the Somali National Army, Brigadier General Ibrahim Sheikh Muhyiddin, who inspected the site alongside regional commanders.

 According to The Somali Digest, the airstrip is intended to strengthen military logistics and enhance mobility in the central regions, contributing to the broader goals of modernizing Somalia’s security infrastructure.
 Though initiated under the Somali National Army, the facility is widely expected to be incorporated into the Somali Air Force's operational network as its capabilities continue to expand, particularly to support aerial operations against terrorist groups in central Somalia.

-Both Somali National Television (SNTV) and Somali National Army Radio reported that the airbase is intended to assist Somali Air Force operations supporting the Somali National Army and is part of ongoing efforts to expand the Air Force’s presence beyond its current base in Mogadishu.
+Official government sources said the airbase was intended to assist Somali Air Force operations supporting the Somali National Army and is part of ongoing efforts to expand the Air Force’s presence beyond its current base in Mogadishu.

 Following the announcement of the Wargaadhi airbase, Egypt delivered anti-aircraft weapons to Somalia twice in 2024 under a bilateral security agreement.
 The equipment, delivered by Egyptian warships and aircraft, was intended to enhance Somalia’s air defense capabilities.

 Alongside ongoing training programs with Turkey and Pakistan, some Somali Air Force personnel have reportedly been present in Eritrea.
 President Hassan Sheikh Mohamud has visited the Eritrean Air Force headquarters in Asmara on multiple occasions, including in 2022 and again in July 2024.
-During these visits, Somali trainees were seen at the facility, with the earlier trip suggesting that training activities may have begun well before 2024.
-Although official details remain scarce, videos and photos circulating online show individuals in Somali uniforms working around Eritrean Air Force aircraft, including Mi-24 helicopters, fixed-wing trainers, Su-25 aircraft and MiG-29 fighters which Eritrea operates.
-These observations suggest a focus on maintenance and technical training, highlighting Somalia’s efforts to rebuild its air capabilities through regional partnerships.
+During these visits, Somali trainees were seen there, with the earlier trip suggesting that training activities may have begun well before 2024.
+Videos and photos circulating online show individuals in Somali uniforms working around Eritrean Air Force aircraft, including Mi-24 helicopters, fixed-wing trainers, Su-25 aircraft and MiG-29 fighters which Eritrea operates.

 In late 2024 the United Nations Panel of Experts reported the arrival of five Bell 412EPX helicopters (the same aircraft that may be misidentified AB.205s) and said "However, sustaining this aerial capacity will remain challenging, given the high maintenance costs of the helicopters and the limited financial resources of Somalia."
 They said the aircraft were maintained by Somali and Turkish ground crews.

-In March 2025, three TAI/AgustaWestland T129 ATAK helicopters and a number of Baykar Bayraktar Akıncı drones were delivered by Turkey.